 From 1980 to 1983, Lee continued her work in ceramics at the Royal College of Art in London.
 Her pots are hand-built and are distinguished by her unique method of colouring them by mixing metallic oxides into the clay before making.

-Lee has had retrospective exhibitions of her work at the Röhsska Musset in Göteborg, Sweden in 1993, and the Aberdeen Museum and Art Gallery, Scotland in 1994.
-Her work is represented in major international public collections, including The Metropolitan Museum of Art in New York, The Philadelphia Museum of Art and Los Angeles County Museum.
-In 2008, the Victoria & Albert Museum purchased a third work for their collection.
+Lee has had retrospective exhibitions of her work at the Röhsska Museet in Gothenburg, Sweden in 1993, and the Aberdeen Museum and Art Gallery, Scotland in 1994.
+Her work is represented in major international public collections, including The Metropolitan Museum of Art in New York, The Philadelphia Museum of Art, Los Angeles County Museum, and the Victoria and Albert Museum.

 In 2009, Lee was invited by Issey Miyake to exhibit at his foundation 21_21 Design Sight for the exhibition entitled U-TSU-WA.
 The installation was designed by Japanese architect Tadao Ando.
 Her pots which were featured in the exhibition appeared to float on a vast pool of water behind which cascaded a thirty metre waterfall.

-Lee returned to Japan in Autumn 2013 to take part in the International Ceramic Art Festival in Sasama, and was a guest artist in residence at Shigaraki Ceramic Culture Park for two months in 2014 and again in 2015.
+Lee returned to Japan in Autumn 2013 to take part in the International Ceramic Art Festival in Sasama, and was a guest artist in residence at The Shigaraki Ceramic Cultural Park for two months in 2014 and again in 2015 and 2018.

-Jennifer Lee lives and works in London and regularly exhibits in London, Sydney and Japan.
+Jennifer Lee lives and works in London and regularly exhibits internationally.